Welcome to Dr. Kate Brilakis' Learning Portal

 review question:

-T cells that the body's own tissues, leading to autoimmune diseases.
+T cells that target the body's own tissues cause to autoimmune diseases.

 Autoimmune T cells target various self-antigens, leading to organ-specific or systemic autoimmune diseases.